TheBlackOutsider/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories : count the number of directories and subfolders
 12-newest_files: create a script that displays the 10 newest files in the current directory
-13-unique: create a script that takes a list of words as input and prints only words that appear exactly once
+13-unique: create a script that takes a list of words as input and prints only words that appear exactly once 14-findthatword : display lines containing the pattern “root” from the file /etc/passwd